4.9

 • Managed a team to optimise store layouts, leading to a 5% increase in customer footfall.

-• Leveraged Point of Sale (POS) systems to analyze sales data and identify top‑selling items, informing buying decisions.
+• Leveraged Point of Sale (POS) systems to analyse sales data and identify top‑selling items, informing buying decisions.

 • Ensured compliance with company policies and procedures, maintaining a zero‑record for major customer disputes.